txoof/PaperPi/paperpi/plugins/librespot_client/README.md

 # 0 is a good choice for music service tracking to ensure the currently
 # playing music is displayed
 max_priority = 0
-# anything less than 15 seconeds is probably not useful
+# anything less than 15 seconds is probably not useful
 min_display_time = 15
 # name of librespot player
 player_name = SpoCon-Spotify